phstc/phstc.github.com/_posts/2015-05-17-dont-disqualify-yourself.md

 ## Don't be a default avatar person

-You need to show your face out, interviewers want to see you.
-It's hard to sympathize when there's no face.
+It's easier to sympathize and create connections when we see each other.

+If you are comfortable adding your photo to your profile, do it.

-The same applies for video interviews, remember to turn your camera on.
+The same applies to video interviews, turn your camera on if possible.

 ## View profile as

-After changing your profile, try to access it as a profile viewer instead of profile owner.
+After changing your profile, try to access it as a profile viewer instead of a profile owner.
 LinkedIn has a "View profile as" button for that.

 # Before the interview